Login Register

 What are Booleans?

-A Boolean is a data type that can hold one of two possible values:
+A Boolean (bool) is a special and important data type in Python because it can store only two possible values: True or False

 Example of Boolean Values: